-The adjacent persons who are assessed below are all of the owners of the properties that share a common boundary with the subject site.
+The adjacent persons assessed below are all the owners/occupiers of the properties that share a common boundary with the subject site.

-Figure 2: Neighbouring properties to the subject site indicated by red stars.
+Figure 3: Neighbouring properties to the subject site indicated by yellow stars.

 The subdivision meets the standard for minimum lot size for the Residential A zone.
 The District Plan has therefore anticipated the adverse effects associated with future development of this density on such lots and deemed it appropriate.
 It is considered that the effects associated with such future development on any adjacent persons will be less than minor.
 Future development on proposed Lot 2 is required to adhere to the District Plan bulk and location standards, specifically boundary rules which ensure effects on neighbouring properties are acceptable.